Anti-army protests staged at Egyptian universities

 "I'm against Mursi but I'm not for people killing others and I'm not for the military government we have now," said Madkour, who wore a headscarf, as most Muslim women do in Egypt.

-"Sisi is a hero and there's no one like him," said Rania Ibrahim, 18.
-"Mursi was a traitor and the Brotherhood are dogs!" her friend added.

-Small protests also occurred at Helwan University in southern Cairo, witnesses said.
-At Zagazig University, northeast of Cairo, pro-Brotherhood students clashed with residents and Brotherhood opponents with fists, sticks and stones, security sources said.
-Eight people were wounded.
+Small-scale protests also occurred at Helwan University in southern Cairo, witnesses said.
+At Zagazig University, north east of Cairo, pro-Brotherhood students clashed with residents and Brotherhood opponents with fists, sticks and stones, security sources said, and eight people were wounded.

+Authorities have cracked down on the Brotherhood in recent weeks.
+Security forces killed hundreds of pro-Mursi protesters in Cairo in August and then arrested many Brotherhood leaders.

 NGO REGISTRATION REVOKED

-Last month, a court banned the Brotherhood and froze its assets, pushing the group, which had dominated elections since Hosni Mubarak's fall in 2011, further into the cold.
-A court is due to hear an appeal of that decision on October 22.
+Last month, a court banned the Brotherhood and froze its assets, pushing the group, which had dominatd elections held in Egypt after Mubarak's fall in 2011, further into the cold.
+A court is due to hear an appeal on October 22 against the decision.

-The army has presented a political plan it promised would bring fair elections, but the Brotherhood has refused to take part in the transition, saying that would legitimise a coup.

-Tamarud, the youth movement that had called for mass protests which pushed the army to depose Mursi, said in a statement it would run in parliamentary elections, expected to take place early next year.

 PROTECTING TOURIST SITES

-Along with political turmoil, a surge in militant attacks has hurt tourism, a main foreign currency earner, due to fears it is no longer safe to visit Egypt's pyramids and beaches.
+Along with political turmoil, a surge in militant attacks has hammered tourism, a main foreign currency earner, amid fears it is no longer safe to visit Egypt's pyramids and beaches.

-Gunmen killed a police officer and wounded another in the city of Port Said on Tuesday, and the interior ministry said Egypt may install security cameras at tourist sites.
+Hours after gunmen killed a police officer and wounded another in the Suez Canal city of Port Said on Tuesday, the interior ministry said Egypt may install security cameras at tourist sites to deter militants from targeting visitors.

 "There's a security plan in place in tourist areas that will maintain stability in these areas," Interior Ministry spokesman Hany Abdel Latif said.
 "We expected all these problems because we are in a war against terrorism."